vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 ```
 The variable `superuser` is initilized to `false` :face_with_spiral_eyes: We just need to change the branch condition...

-`decompyle3` is not able to deompile this file error-free, so that we can't just patch the `.py` file and recompile it.
+`decompyle3` is not able to decompile this file error-free, so that we can't just patch the `.py` file and recompile it.
 We have to patch the compiled python code `.pyc`.
 First we can disassemble the file with `pydisasm` (https://github.com/rocky/python-xdis).
 ```
 pydisasm --format xasm cpshell.pyc > cpshell.pyasm